ultradns/terraform-provider-ultradns/docs/data-sources/probehttp.md

 * `follow_redirects` - (Computed) (Boolean) Indicates whether or not to follow redirects.
 * `expected_response` - (Computed) (String) The Expected Response code for probes to be returned as Successful.
 * `search_string` - (Computed) (Block Set) Nested block describing the strings required to be searched for a probe’s successful response.
 This does not search the status line or headers.
 The structure of this block is described below.
 * `connect_limit` - (Computed) (Block Set) Nested block describing how long the probe stays connected to the resource.
-The structure of this block follows the same structure as the <a href="#nested-limit-block-has-the-following-structure">`limit`</a> block described below.
+The structure of this block follows the same structure as the [`limit`](#nested-limit-block-has-the-following-structure) block described below.
 * `avg_connect_limit` - (Computed) (Block Set) Nested block describing the mean (average) time to connect for the five most recent probes that have run on each agent.
 This is only used for Traffic Controller pools.
-The structure of this block follows the same structure as the <a href="#nested-limit-block-has-the-following-structure">`limit`</a> block described below.
+The structure of this block follows the same structure as the [`limit`](#nested-limit-block-has-the-following-structure) block described below.
 * `run_limit` - (Computed) (Block Set) Nested block describing how long the probe should run.
-The structure of this block follows the same structure as the <a href="#nested-limit-block-has-the-following-structure">`limit`</a> block described below.
+The structure of this block follows the same structure as the [`limit`](#nested-limit-block-has-the-following-structure) block described below.
 * `avg_run_limit` - (Computed) (Block Set) Nested block describing the mean (average) run-time for the five most recent probes that have run on each agent.
 This is only used for Traffic Controller pools.
-The structure of this block follows the same structure as the <a href="#nested-limit-block-has-the-following-structure">`limit`</a> block described below.
+The structure of this block follows the same structure as the [`limit`](#nested-limit-block-has-the-following-structure) block described below.

 ### Nested `limit` block has the following structure: